tgorechowly/pouch/README.md

 ]
 ```

-We can filter by users' hobbies with `users?filters[profile.hobbies.name]=^Cook`.
-Relationships can be of arbitrary
+We can users by their hobbies with `users?filters[profile.hobbies.name]=^Cook`.

-depth.
+This filter can be read as `select users with whose profile.hobbies.name begins with "Cook"`

+Relationships can be of arbitrary depth.

 ### Filter conjunctions